 Oahu (9 days)

 Honolulu is a foodie haven, featuring dining options ranging from hole-in-the-wall to five-star.
-A melting pot of cultures, here you will find a blending of the old and the new – both traditional Hawaiian foods and contemporary cuisine borrowing from every ethnic group that emigrated to the islands over the years.
+A mixer of cultures, here you will find a blending of the old and the new – both traditional Hawaiian foods and contemporary cuisine borrowing from every ethnic group that emigrated to the islands over the years.

 Quick search for cheap flights to Honolulu: